kzssc/ac-cv/index.md

 `June 2021`
 __“Justice and Self-Employment”__
-- SOAS Postgraduate Political Theory Workshop
+- SOAS Postgraduate Political Theory Workshop, online

 `July 2018`
 __[“If You're an Egalitarian, How Come You Like Lotteries?”](https://www.isus2018.de/menu/programme/talks-abstracts/)__